corbin1988/js_design_patterns/README.md

 - **API Response Objects:** When designing APIs, response objects with similar structures can be created using the Prototype Pattern.
 Instead of constructing each response from scratch, a prototype object can be cloned and customized for different API endpoints.

 #### Frontend Examples

+- **Form Validation in Web Forms:** When creating forms with similar validation logic, the Prototype Pattern can be used to create a prototype validation object.
+New validation objects for different forms can then be created by cloning this prototype, ensuring consistent validation across the application.
+- **Game Development (Web Games):** In web-based game development, the Prototype Pattern is commonly used for creating game entities.
+Entities with similar behaviors and attributes can be cloned from prototype entities, ensuring consistent gameplay elements.For example Entity and Components with (ECS)

 #### Architectural Blueprint Example